Megha849/HygieiaDocs/pages/hygieia/API/api.md

 The output file `api.jar` is generated in the `\api\target` folder.

-*	**Step 2: Set parameters in the API Properties File**
+*	**Step 2: Set Parameters in the API Properties File**

 Set the configurable parameters in the `dashboard.properties` file to connect to the Dashboard MongoDB database instance, including properties required by the API module.
-To configure the parameters, refer to the the [API properties](#api-properties-file) file.
+To configure the parameters, refer to the [API properties](#api-properties-file) file.

 For more information about the server configuration, see the Spring Boot [documentation](http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#boot-features-external-config-application-property-files).